apioo/fusio/README.md

 # Services

+Besides our core open-source product we provide different services to augment the functionality of Fusio.
+If you are interested or you want to support our project please take a look at the following services:

 * [Cloud](https://fusio.cloud/)
   The cloud service allows you to create a Fusio instance in the cloud.
 It really simplifies the usage of Fusio since you can create and manage an instance through a simple web interface.